usaid-cs/yesterday-i-learned/business.md

 - When the company is acquired
 - When the company goes bankrupt (selling it doesn't give you money, but you can claim it as capital loss)
 - [When you anticipate a market failure](http://www.reddit.com/r/stocks/comments/53znlq/_/).
-- When 10 years is up.
-That is enough time to guarantee a typical stock to have gone up.
 - A "sell" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a sell when a stock goes above a certain price.
 - [In May](https://en.wikipedia.org/wiki/Sell_in_May)
 - When it is November/December, and the price [went down during the year](https://www.reddit.com/r/stocks/comments/7b4x2z/end_of_year_selloff/).
 This can be claimed as investment loss.
 (Similarly, because you konw people will sell for tax credits, it is not wise to buy stocks in November/December, since they are likely to go down as people sell.)
-- In 2019.
-2020 is when the last of baby boomers reach the age of 60.
+- ~~In 2019.
+2020 is when the last of baby boomers reach the age of 60.~~ (But they don't just sell everything at once, so ignore me.)
+- When 10 years is up.
+That is enough time to guarantee a typical stock to have gone up.
+- Never, because you're holding and collecting dividends.

 ### [Gap ups and downs](http://stockcharts.com/school/doku.php?id=chart_school:trading_strategies:gap_trading_strategies#full_gap_upshort)